securefederatedai/openfl/docs/about/features_index/taskrunner.rst

 .. note::

-    Ensure you have installed the |productName| package on every node (aggregator and collaborators) in the federation.
+    Ensure you have installed the OpenFL package on every node (aggregator and collaborators) in the federation.

     See :ref:`install_package` for details.